20 Apr What to Expect During Chemotherapy

 - Chemotherapy can destroy cancerous cells that have come back (recurrent cancer) or spread to other parts of the body (metastatic cancer).

 What to Expect During Chemotherapy Treatment

 Chemotherapy can be administered through a needle placed into a vein (intravenous chemotherapy).
 It can also be taken in pill form (oral chemotherapy).
-Another way to deliver chemo to the body is through a medication that is put on your skin (topical chemotherapy)
+Another way to deliver chemo to the body is through a medication that is put on your skin.
+This is called topical chemotherapy.

 Next, you will have a short physical exam and have your blood pressure, pulse, breathing, and temperature checked.
 Your height and weight will be measured to administer the correct dose of chemotherapy.
 You will then have an IV tube put in your arm.